Suszec

 Suszec (German Sussetz) is a village in Pszczyna County, Silesian Voivodeship, in southern Poland.
 It is the seat of the gmina (administrative district) called Gmina Suszec.
-It lies approximately 13 km north-west of Pszczyna and 28 km south-west of the regional capital Katowice.

 In the area of the village there is the Parish of St. Stanislaus the Bishop and Martyr and Krupiński Coal Mine.

 In 2004.
 Suszec won the first edition of the competition "Beautiful Village of Silesian Voivodeship" in the category "most beautiful village".

-Name and crest
+Name

-The name of Suszec appeared in the list of Polish towns only one time.
-It comes from the word "suchy" (dry), as 300 years ago the neighboring areas were covered with swamps and bogs, and only the village of Suszec was a place acceptable for living and working.

-The branchy tree is a crest of Suszec - at least from the end the 18th century.
-On May 10, 1994, the Commune Council accepted and confirmed the crest of Suszec in this form.
-The tree is also a crest for the whole commune.
+The name derives from the Polish term for a lack of water—suchość (dryness)—and is likely related to the village's location on dry ground situated among swamps and marshes.
+In his 1888 work on Silesian place names published in Wrocław, German linguist Heinrich Adamy lists the oldest known name of the village in the Polish form Susza, translating its meaning as Trockenfeld ("dry field").
+The name was later phonetically Germanized, initially to Sussetz, and in modern times to Sissetz.